-The term 'Special Drawing Rights (SDR)' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Special Drawing Rights (SDR)' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Special Drawing Rights are currency units of the International Monetary Fund.
 These units were originally worth .888671 grams of gold and $1 when they were initially created under the gold standard in 1969.
 In 1973 the pegged currency system set up at the Bretton Woods conference collapsed.

 The IMF then re-defined these SDRs as a basket of the major world reserve currencies.
 Until October 1, 2016, SDR baskets are comprised of U.S. dollars, euros, British pounds, and Japanese yen.
 On October 1 this definition will be broadened to add in the Chinese renminibi.
 The IMF created these unique currency units in order to supplement the existing currency reserves of countries who are members.